Spring Creek Lodge: The Haiks

 Facing the hardships of the Great Depression, Vernon and Alma Haik set out to Alaska in search of new opportunities.
-The Haiks were among the many men and women who left economically depressed cities to homestead rural areas and create self-sustained communities.
+The Haiks were among the many men and women who left economically depressed cities to homestead in rural areas and create self-sustained communities.
 When the Haiks arrived in 1936, the valley they had hoped to homestead was closed off for the Matanuska Valley Project – an experimental farming community which was part of a New Deal resettlement program.
-Their plans were delayed until, ten years later, a post-World War II construction boom at Fort Richardson promised jobs and a stable infrastructure in Anchorage.
+Their plans were delayed until, ten years later, a post-World War II construction boom at Fort Richardson promised jobs and stable infrastructure in Anchorage.
 The Haik family moved to Anchorage in 1946 and Vern Haik worked as a surveyor at Fort Richardson.

 Community involvement

-As one of six families in the area between Palmer and Anchorage, the Haik family were very involved in their small community of homesteads and they headed up many initiatives.
+As one of six families in the area between Palmer and Anchorage, the Haik family was very involved in their small community of homesteads and they headed up many initiatives.
 Alma and Vernon Haik were instrumental in founding the town of Chugiak, establishing telephone lines, petitioning for a local schoolhouse, and bringing electricity to the area.
 Vernon also served as the first mayor when Chugiak was established as a town.

 Telephone lines

 After unsuccessfully petitioning the Matanuska Telephone Association to establish a telephone system in Chugiak, the Haiks and six Chugiak families were determined to do it themselves.
-They went to the army auction in Anchorage and bid on surplus telephone field wire and two types of hand-crank phones from the army: one phone could be carried on the shoulder into battlefields, the other phone was made of oak and could be mounted on the wall.
+They went to the army auction in Anchorage and bid on surplus telephone field wire and two types of hand-crank phones from the army: one phone could be carried on the shoulder into battlefields, and the other phone was made of oak and could be mounted on the wall.
 In the dead of winter, the families used dogsleds to string wire "up and down the highway between homesteads and made up a system using long and short rings."
-Starting at the Spring Creek Lodge, they transported a telephone line to a captain's house in Birchwood – this provided Birchwood residents with a place to call in the event of fire, since the line also tied into the volunteer fire department at Moosehorn.
+Starting at the Spring Creek Lodge, they transported a telephone line to a captain's house in Birchwood – this provided Birchwood residents with a place to call in the event of fire since the line also tied into the volunteer fire department across Moosehorn.